 - In an oven-proof dish, place the garlic cloves, potatoes, onion and chicken.
 Sprinkle with the oregano and paprika.

 - Add the olive oil then cover with the stock.
 Add a little salt, depending on the saltiness of the stock.
-Cut the lemons into quarters and place on top, skin side facing upwards.

-- Bake for 1 hour at about 200C with the lid on.
-Take the lid off and continue to bake for about 45 minutes.
-Don't let all the liquid evaporate or it will go dry.
+- Don't let all the liquid evaporate or it will go dry.
 Scatter with the tomatoes, put the lid on again and continue to cook for about 10 minutes.

 Notes